 Tonight's guests include:

-And here's executive producer Bill Wolff with a preview of tonight's show:
+The soundtrack of the evening!
+And here is executive producer Bill Wolff, with a preview of tonight's show:

 Today's edition of quick hits:

 * Pakistan: "The U.S. Consulate in the Pakistani city of Lahore was shut on Friday with only emergency staff remaining on duty following 'specific threats,' officials said.
 The State Department also advised U.S. citizens against traveling to Pakistan.
 Most American diplomats and staff based in Pakistan's second-largest city were ordered to stay home."

 * Perhaps my favorite line from President Obama's press conference this afternoon: "I think the really interesting question is why it is that my friends in the other party have made the idea of preventing these people from getting health care their holy grail.
 Their number-one priority.
 The one unifying principle in the Republican Party at the moment is making sure that 30 million people don't have health care."